mikeneilens/hugotest/content/about.md

 I've set some categories to appear on the menu bar.
 If new categories are added to pages as metadata they will be listed on the site under directory /categories/ automatically.
 Tags are listed automatically on the site under directory /tags/.

+I've also set up a custom taxonomy called training_types so that the kind of training (e.g. "Programming Languages" or "Business Technology Fluency") can have its own listing page.
+Training types appear on the site under directory /training_types/.

 Hugo allows themes to control how the content is laid out.
 This project uses [mainroad](https://themes.gohugo.io/mainroad/) theme.

 In this demo the hugo project is stored in github and deployed using a guthub site.
 To test changes locally, install hugo and clone the repo.
 You can the run the site locally by entering `hugo server` when in the directory containing the config.toml file (root of the project in this case).